When preparing for your service's assessment and rating process consider these tips:

 There is a minor adjustments policy.

-Providers may be given the opportunity to make minor adjustments to the service operation to address concerns the authorised officer identifies during the visit.
+Providers may be given the opportunity to make minor adjustments to the service operation to address minor quality issues the authorised officer identifies during the visit.
 These adjustments may be made within specified timeframes and taken into consideration before finalising the assessment report and overall rating.
+When a minor adjustment is offered, it is recorded in the assessment and rating report.
+For more information on minor adjustments, please refer to the ACECQA Guide to the NQF.

 Feedback on the draft report.